 Our Commitment to Student Success

-Our goal is to meet the physical, emotional, social, intellectual, and spiritual needs of each student.
-Teachers recognize that students have varied learning strengths—visual, auditory, or kinesthetic—and adapt their teaching styles accordingly.
+• Our goal is to meet the physical, emotional, social, intellectual, and spiritual needs of every student.

 Collaboration and Support

-Support systems are in place for parents and teachers concerned about a child’s progress.
-When a student is not meeting academic or behavioral expectations, collaboration between home and school is essential.
+• When a student is not meeting academic or behavioural expectations, we believe that strong collaboration between home and school is essential.

 Special Education Programs